senior-project-AnimoGram/README/README.md

   + 541 images with 8 categories of breeds

-+ Base Model : Inception V3 Model
++ Base Model : Resnet50V2
   + Pre-trained weights up to mixed10 layers were used.
   + For transfer learning, a custom top layer was added to the last output layer of the pretrained model.
   + In the custom top layer,